What Is Cultural SEL? A Guide for Families and Educators

 An environment shaped by Cultural SEL gives all students a reason to show up, participate, and support each other.
 Teachers feel more confident when they can bring out the strengths in every child.

-How Cultural SEL Connects Everyone
+How Culturally Responsive SEL Connects Everyone

 Strong learning communities are built when kids, families, and schools work as partners.

-Cultural SEL connects these three groups by honoring diversity and making sure every voice is heard.
+This framework connects these three groups by honoring diversity and making sure every voice is heard.
 When SEL includes culture:

 - Students become better problem-solvers and decision-makers.